NixOS/nix.dev/source/tutorials/file-sets.md

 trace: - nix.conf (symlink)
 ```

-We can see that in addition to the included file,
-it also prints its [file type](https://nixos.org/manual/nix/stable/language/builtins.html#builtins-readFileType).
+In addition to the included file, this also prints its [file type](https://nixos.org/manual/nix/stable/language/builtins.html#builtins-readFileType).

-But if we make a typo for a path that doesn't exist,
+If a given path doesn't exist, the library will complain:
-the library adequately complains about it:

 ```shell-session
 nix-repl> fs.trace /etc/nix/nix.nix